|A post-war image of John Adams, who served as a corporal in the 34th Massachusetts.|

 (Find A Grave)

 Married three times, John Adams was active in veterans' organizations after the war, including an association of New Englanders who survived Confederate prisons.
 He helped raise $60 for a Civil War monument on the town green in West Brookfield.
-The old soldier died at 74 of heart disease on Feb.13, 1913, and was buried in the town's Pine Grove Cemetery near his brother, George.
-William Adams' remains lie in Antietam National Cemetery in Sharpsburg, Md., a short distance from where he died in the fall of 1862.
+He died at 74 of heart disease on Feb.13, 1913, and was buried in the town's Pine Grove Cemetery near his brother, George.
+William Adams' remains rest in Antietam National Cemetery in Sharpsburg, Md., a short distance from where he died in the fall of 1862.

 The remains of Alfred Day Woodley, the officer in the 62nd Virginia whose name was carved into a headboard by a Massachusetts soldier in the spring of 1864, lie in a cemetery in Harrisonburg, Va.